Critical Clothing & Gear

 Taking a ski vacation, particularly with kids, can seem like a daunting task.
 Between all of the gear, making sure you have the right clothing, hauling everything to the airport, loading it in a car, etc. And, then there’s determining what gear you need!
 Trust us, we realize that the beach vacation may be a tempting alternative.
 But, we assure you, there’s nothing like a winter vacation and we’ve got tips and recommendations to help you ensure you’ve got everything you need!

-Remember, if needed, you can find all of the essential winter gear when you are in Vail at one of our many retail shops!
-Renting equipment once you’re here also eliminates the need to bring skis, boards, poles, boots and even a helmet.
-As an added bonus, most gear rentals feature the newest models to try out!
+Remember, if needed, you can find all of the essential winter gear and apparel when you are in Vail at one of our many retail and rental shops!
+Renting equipment once you’re here also eliminates the need to bring skis, boards, poles, ski or snowboard boots and even a helmet.
+Vail’s rental shops offer a huge selection of ski and snowboard rentals, so you can find the rental package you need.
+As an added bonus, most gear rental shops feature the newest models to try out!

 Layers are essential

-Base layers are your first line of defense to staying warm and comfortable while skiing or snowboarding.
+Base layers are your first line of defense to staying warm and comfortable while skiing or snowboarding on Vail Mountain.
 Base layers (thermal underwear) help wick sweat and moisture away from your body to keep you dry, while also providing a level of warmth.
 There are plenty of features to consider when choosing the best base layer:

 - A snug fit to your body (without restricting movement).
 Remember, you still have a few more layers to go, so more form fitting base layers help save space for your bulkier mid and outer layers.